 The people we surround ourselves with are the ones that we have to say no to the most, yet this is where people have the hardest time setting boundaries.
-Due to the fear of hurting feelings, not fitting in, or the strong desire to avoid conflict- many people neglect to develop the critical skill of standing up for themselves to the people they care about.
+Due to the fear of hurting feelings, not fitting in, or the strong desire to avoid conflict- many people neglect to develop the critical skill of setting boundaries with the people they care about.

-Consequentially, they continuously mould themselves to fit the interests of others and wind up in a place that's far from who they are and what they want for themselves.
-And this is where people get taken advantage of.
-It's not easy, but we must become our most loyal advocate even when it's to our best friend, spouse, or parents.
+Consequentially, they mould themselves to fit the interests of others and wind up in a place far from who they are and what they want for themselves— and this is where people get taken advantage of.
+We must become our most loyal advocate even when it's to our best friend, spouse, or parents.
 This post is a template for how we can do exactly that.

 Some Background on Human Psychology

-First we must understand a concept about human nature best described by the idiom which dates back to 1546:
+First we should understand a concept about human nature best described by the idiom which dates back to 1546:

 'Give someone an inch and they'll take a mile'.

 Definition: If you yield even a little, you’ll be taken advantage of.
 Compromise a little, and you will later compromise more.

 People will try to get away with as much as they're allowed to.
 When someone wants you to do something, they push you right up until you start to firmly resist and then they ease off.
 And then they will push you a little farther next time until you resist again.
 This process goes on until suddenly you're in a situation you have no idea how you wound up in, doing things you didn’t want to do in the first place.